aave/aip/content/aips/XSUSHI_PRICE_FEED_SWAP.md

 ## Simple Summary

-This proposal changes the current price feed for xSushi to ChainLink's oracle for Aave V2 on Mainnet.
+This proposal changes the current price feed for xSushi (adapter) to a Chainlink calculated oracle, on Aave V2 Ethereum.

 ## Motivation